Surry County, Virginia: Politics

-Recent events
+Surry County had long been a stronghold for the Democratic Party, however, it has been shifting toward the Republican Party.
+Republican Donald Trump won the county in the 2024 presidential election, flipping it.
+He became the first Republican to do so in a presidential election since Richard Nixon in 1972.

+Notable incidents in Surry County

 Dog fighting investigation

 Beginning on April 25, 2007, Surry County Sheriff Harold D. Brown and part-time county Commonwealth's Attorney (prosecutor) Gerald G. Poindexter led a high-profile dog fighting investigation.
 Authorities investigating Davon T. Boddie, 26, on a narcotics issue found evidence of dogfighting activities at home and property in Surry County where he lived.
 It was owned by his cousin, then Atlanta Falcons NFL-football player Michael Vick.
 Officials confiscated 66 dogs, 55 of which were pit bulls, and other evidence.
 An ESPN source alleged that Vick was a "heavyweight" in dogfighting and had been known to wager $40,000 on the outcome of a single fight.

 By August 20, 2007, all the defendants charged in Federal court, including Vick, had agreed to guilty pleas under plea bargain agreements.
 They were sentenced to terms ranging from 6 to 23 months, to be served in federal prisons.
 The abused dogs were placed in foster or adoptive homes.

 On February 26, 2009, Vick was approved for release to home confinement.
-He was released on 21 May 2009 to be confined for the remainder of his 23-month term of imprisonment under home confinement.
+He was released on May 21, 2009, to be confined for the remainder of his 23-month term of imprisonment under home confinement.